-Labor Code 132a is the California statute that bars an employer from discriminating against an employee for filing or planning to file a workers’ compensation claim.
-Employers who retaliate because of a workers’ comp claim can face criminal prosecution for a misdemeanor charge.
-Workers can also be awarded money damages, including lost wages, back pay, attorney fees and possible reinstatement.
+California Labor Code 132a prohibits an employer from retaliating against an employee for filing or planning to file a workers’ compensation claim.
+Employers who do so face criminal prosecution for a misdemeanor charge.
+Workers can also be awarded money damages, including lost wages, back pay, attorney fees, and possible reinstatement.

 Below, our California employment law attorneys will explain:

 - 1. What is California Labor Code 132a?

 - 2. What is a workers’ compensation discrimination claim?

 - 3. What is considered workers’ compensation discrimination?